 This screening check considers whether or not one or more potentially challenging fire scenarios have been identified.
 If no such fire ignition source scenarios have been identified, then the finding screens to Green and the analysis is complete.
 The screening criteria for this step are as follows:

 For findings in the “Fire Confinement” category, if all identified ignition sources on both sides of the degraded barrier screen out in Step 2.3.3, then no potentially challenging fire scenarios were developed.
-In this case, the Phase 2 analysis is complete and the finding should be assigned a Green significance determination rating.
+In this case, the Phase 2 analysis is complete, and the finding should be assigned a Green significance determination rating.
 Subsequent analysis steps need not be completed.

-For findings in other categories, if all identified fire ignition sources screen out in teps 2.3.2 and 2.3.3, then no potentially challenging fire scenarios were developed.
+For findings in other categories, if all identified fire ignition sources screen out in Steps 2.3.2 and 2.3.3, then no potentially challenging fire scenarios were developed.
 In this case, the Phase 2 analysis is complete and the finding should be assigned a Green significance determination rating.
 Subsequent analysis steps need not be completed.

-If one or more fire damage states retained for any of the ignition sources, then the analysis continues to Steps 2.4 through 2.7, not necessarily sequentially (although they are discussed in sequence for convenience).
-For findings that are not categorized as “Fire Confinement”, include the unscreened ignition source-FDS combinations from Steps 2.3.2 and 2.3.3 in 2.1.8 in Attachment 1, starting at row 2.
+If one or more fire damage states are retained for any of the ignition sources, then the analysis continues to Steps 2.4 through 2.7, not necessarily sequentially (although they are discussed in sequence for convenience).
+For findings that are not categorized as “Fire Confinement”, include the unscreened ignition source-FDS combinations from Steps 2.3.2 and 2.3.3 in Worksheet 2.1.8 in Attachment 1, starting at row 2.
 For findings that are categorized as “Fire Confinement”, only include the unscreened ignition source-FDS3 combinations from Step 2.3.4.

-Step 2.4 – Final F Estimates
+Step 2.4 – Final FIF Estimates

 In Step 2.1, a bounding area-wide FIF was used in the risk calculation.
 In this step, the fire frequency for each unscreened fire ignition source scenario is refined by multiplying the individual fire frequencies for each type of ignition source by the number of ignition sources in the scenario.
 The fire frequency for each unscreened fire ignition source is then further refined to reflect adjustments to findings within certain fire prevention and other administrative controls programs, and to take credit for compensatory measures, if appropriate.